 What kind of currency do they use in North Korea?

 North Korea has their own currencies, but tourists are not allowed to get their hands on it.
 You are able to use Chinese Yuan or Euros.
 Unsure about the usability of USD as North Korea and the US aren’t exactly best friends.
 If you do want some North Korean money as souvenirs, then there are people selling them along the Yalu River in Dandong.
-However, the tour price does include EVERYTHING, so I didn’t spend a cent extra after than my tour fees.
+However, the tour price does include EVERYTHING, so I didn’t spend a cent extra after than my tour fees and the special supercar drive days Melbourne has to offer

 What can you bring into North Korea?